-The above extract is from a map that we’ve wanted to feature for a long time, ever since an fascinating talk was given at UCL CASA by Adam Towle, who included this map which was created by himself and others in the Design for London team at the Greater London Authority overseen by Mark Brearley, now guest professor at The Cass, Aldgate.
+The above extract (click for full-size version) is from a map that we’ve wanted to feature for a long time, ever since an fascinating talk was given at UCL CASA by Adam Towle, who included this map which was created by himself and others in the Design for London team at the Greater London Authority overseen by Mark Brearley, now guest professor at The Cass, Aldgate.

 It is a map quite probably inspired by the Map of London Social and Functional Analysis 1943.

 There is something wonderfully organic about a map of a city that is made up of circles, ovals and other assorted lozenge shapes, instead of the normal straight lines and distinct corners of network or boundary maps.
 The use of curves, and “buffer” of white space, also serves to reinforce that the boundaries are not rigid – they don’t run along a road or river, but rather their location is only approximate.
 The inherent imprecision of showing localities in this way helps “blur” any perceived sharp delineations.

 The map is mainly focused on London’s localities outside of the central “Zone 1” area.
 High streets are shown as lines of blue dots.
 Places identified for potential significant development are shaded pink.
 Major shopping and leisure destinations (as distinct from the high streets) are shown in yellow and orange respectively.
 London’s patchwork of large green spaces stand out.
 Purple dots are centres of higher/further education [Thanks @gooneruk for working this out] and green dots show the locations of hospitals.